 Sedgwick County prides itself on being a full-service government for all of its citizens.
 Community residents are familiar with the concept that Sedgwick County provides services from A - Z: everything from Animal Control to the Sedgwick County Zoo.
-In addition to the aforementioned services provided by the elected and appointed officials, Sedgwick County provides services pertaining to community development, culture and recreation, finance, health, human services, information, technology and support service, operations, and public safety.
+In addition to the aforementioned services provided by the elected and appointed officials, Sedgwick County provides services pertaining to community development, culture and recreation, finance, health, human services, information technology, operations, and public safety.